allegro/allegro.tech/_posts/2015-04-16-testing-in-production-wait-what.md

 layout: post
 title: Testing in production... wait, what?
 author: karol.grabowski
-tags: [tech, ruby, testing, cucumber, production]
+tags: [ruby, testing, cucumber, production]
 ---

 If you are an agile developer who is fluent in multiple languages, you understand the importance of testing.
 You have